SalomePlatform/jobmanager/doc/resource.rst

 **Attribute**              **Mandatory**    **Description**
 ========================== ================ =============================================================
 **hostname**               Yes              It's the network name of the computer.
 If the computer is a
-                                            cluster, you have to give the frontal computer name.
+                                            cluster, you have to give the frontal node name.
 **protocol**               Yes              Network protocol to use for creating connections
                                             (ssh or rsh).
 **username**               Yes              User name to use for creating connections.
 **batch**                  Yes              Type of batch system installed in the resource.
 Use *ssh* if
                                             the resource is a single computer.
-**iprotocol**              Yes              Internal protocol to use on a cluster.
+**iprotocol**              Yes              Internal protocol to use on a cluster (ssh or rsh).
 **mpiImpl**                No               MPI implementation to use.

-**OS**                     No               It's the operating system name, ex: Linux, Windows, Debian.
+**OS**                     No               It's the operating system name, e.g.: Linux, Windows.
 **nb_node**                No               It's the amount of node of the computer.
 **nb_proc_per_node**       No               It's the amount or processor or core of your computer.
 **mem_mb**                 No               It's the amount of memory in megabytes per node.